Contemporary palace in the Chiado, where the 1,200 m² spa rivals the view over the Tagus.

 430.1 €

-“Heated indoor pool under glass roof, open until 10pm, with plunging view over the historic district's rooftops.”
+“Heated indoor pool under glass roof, open until 10pm, with a plunging view over the historic district's rooftops.”

 The Lisbon Chiado Hotel & Spa occupies a renovated building on Rafael Bordalo Pinheiro square, right in the heart of Lisbon's bohemian district.
 We step into a lobby where white marble contrasts with dark wood panelling, natural light filtered through tall sash windows.
 The rooms play the Portuguese minimalism card: beige linen, padded headboards, bathrooms in Lioz stone.
-The 1,200 m² spa with indoor pool and treatment rooms justifies the trip on its own, from 430 € a night.
+The 1,200 m² spa with indoor pool and treatment cabins justifies the trip on its own, from 430 € a night.
 The Booking score of 9.6/10 from 74 reviews reflects flawless execution, attentive service without being intrusive.
 The restaurant offers contemporary Mediterranean cuisine, short menu renewed according to the market.
 We recommend for an urban wellbeing weekend, not for a first discovery of Lisbon if the budget is tight ✨

 Who is it for?